 Turning to shareholder proposals, we find no evidence that shareholders at meme stock companies are more likely to participate in governance activities by submitting shareholder proposals, either before or after the meme surge.
-Between 2015 and 2022, only one meme stock company-Bed Bath & Beyond-had any shareholder proposal included in the company's definitive proxy statements at all (three all in a single year).
-There was also no record of any shareholder proposal being excluded via the SEC's no-action letter process, with the exception of GameStop, which successfully excluded three shareholder proposals submitted in 2022.
-The evidence supports the hypothesis that the retail investors brought in by the meme phenomenon were hence either uninterested in voting or making proposals, or unable to do so effectively.
+Between 2015 and 2022, only one meme stock company-Bed Bath & Beyond-had any shareholder proposal included in the company's definitive proxy statements at all (three proposals, all in 2016), but these proposals predate the influx of retail investors.
+There was also no record of any shareholder proposal being excluded via the SEC's no-action letter process during the period examined, with the exception of GameStop, which successfully excluded three shareholder proposals submitted in 2022.
+The evidence is consistent with the hypothesis that the retail investors brought in by the meme phenomenon were hence either uninterested in voting or making proposals, or unable to do so effectively.